-OTG cables and devices actually do work on the OnePlus 3, but for some reason OnePlus has disabled this feature by default.
+OTG cables and devices actually do work on the OnePlus 3 and OnePlus 3T, but for some reason OnePlus has disabled this feature by default on OxygenOS 3.x.
 I’m not exactly sure why they would do this as it is not a common practice among Android smartphones and tablets.
 There was a lot of drama from a Google employee about this specific feature, and while he was technically in the wrong, OnePlus has still not made a statement about the hidden feature.

 Note – This toggle was removed in OxygenOS 4.0, but the feature should be enabled by default.
 I can connect my thumb drive to the OnePlus 3 and OnePlus 3T and it will instantly light up.